8. Appendix

 • upgraded exits, sprinkler and smoke detection systems, as per NCC requirements for early learning facilities, and

-• provide separate secure line/access for school and early learning facilities, where relevant
+• provide separate secure line/access for school and early learning facilities, where relevant.

-Furthermore, the NQS stipulates that outdoor spaces must allow children to explore and experience the natural environment.
-There must be appropriate access for children to interact with the natural environment and natural vegetation.
+Furthermore, the Education and Care Services National Law Act and Education and Care Services National Regulations stipulate that outdoor spaces allow children to explore and experience the natural environment.
+While artificial grass and features are suitable for smaller areas only, there must be appropriate access for children to interact with the natural environment and natural vegetation.
 If an early learning facility is located above ground floor, there must be sufficient outdoor space and access to natural environment on the same floor as education and play spaces.

 • a qualified landscape designer or landscape architect must be consulted on all aspects of outdoor design